Course - Urban Development - AAR4540

-Excursions can be arranged as part of the teaching of the course.
-The course leader will inform the students if the excursion is obligatory or optional at the start of the semester.
-Obligatory excursions will be free of cost for all students.
+Optional excursions can be arranged as part of the teaching of the course.
 Students who participate in optional excursions must expect to pay a small share of the expenses.
 For students who do not participate in optional excursions, an alternative will be offered.

 Further on evaluation